It's no secret that I'm a huge fan of slasher films, and here I've tried to compile a list of…

 -Mrs. Voorhees' creepy talking head in a flashback of the last movie teeth.

 -There's the short shorts girl.
 I wonder if anyone will be able to top her in this installment.

 -Funky music is playing while Mrs. Voorhees' skull is being shown on screen.
 I'm not sure whether to dance or be disgusted.

 -These rednecks sound like they're from New York.
 Are there rednecks in New York?…

 I'm not sure if these are getting increasingly worse because: A. that's just the way they are, or B. I'm getting tired of the concept already.

 I'm already not a big fan of brute force slashers.

-C) The plots are normally better, because they won't start out with: "and then he resurrected, because he was an immortal beast of unknown origin."
+I've always been leaning more towards the cunning and clever serial killers.
+They're usually forced to get very creative, and the movies won't start out with: "and then he resurrected, because he was an immortal beast of unknown origin."

 Back to Friday The 13th Part 3.